 Jehovah's Witnesses have the highest turnover of any religion - Watchtower statistics.
 Key issues instrumental in members leaving in recent years have been:

 - Generation changes

 - Misquotes, Deception & Lies

-Over half a million Witnesses have been disfellowshipped in the last ten years alone.
+Over a million Jehovah's Witnesses have been disfellowshipped in the last 15 years.
 The most damaging aspect of Watchtower lore is that when a person no longer accepts the teachings as truth and are disfellowshipped, they are to be shunned by all Witness friends and family.
 As a result, many have been estranged from family for decades.

 I was raised a Witness with both parents in full time service and spent over 7 years as a Pioneer and at Bethel.
 Being a Witness was my life, nothing else mattered because Jehovah would rectify everything in the New System.
 Yet two things always bothered me:

 - If holy spirit directs the organization, why are incorrect doctrine introduced that later require being changed?

 - How can Jehovah destroy billions of people, when many will never hear his name?